 Rose may be an immature dragon who may or may not have wings, but Onyx isn’t – and he’s the resident baddie of the moment.
 He’s a full-grown dragon with a black dragon mark, and he comes to Tokura’s research clinic looking for Rose and calling her his “fiancee”.

-After laying waste to most of the staff and security he tracks Rose down to the lab, beats up on Ryuuji and Tokura and knocks Eriko unconscious with some kind of noxious gas and drags Rose off in his limo.
+After laying waste to most of the staff and security he tracks Rose down to the lab, beats up Ryuuji and Tokura and knocks Eriko unconscious with some kind of noxious gas, and drags Rose off in his limo.

 On balance, this is a fairly interesting premise.
 I still think this is an exceptionally interesting-looking show by DEEN’s standards – the animation is nothing special but I like the backgrounds and character designs a lot.

-All in all the jury’s still out on this one – it didn’t improve substantially in the second ep the way Yumekui Merry did, but it didn’t tank either.
-I don’t see much chance of this becoming an elite series but I still think it has a chance to be a solid if less than challenging diversion.
+All in all, the jury’s still out on this one. – it didn’t improve substantially in the second episode the way Yumekui Merry did, but it didn’t tank either.
+I don’t see much chance of this becoming an elite series but I still think it has a chance to be a solid if less than challenging, diversion.